Cricut Heart Buffalo Plaid DIY Earrings

 Note: If you are buying jewelry making tools for the first time, you definitely want to read my post Beginner’s Guide To Jewelry Making Tools.

 Materials Needed for Making This Project without a Cricut

 If you are making this project by hand, you’ll need the following items from the above list:

 - Chunky Glitter Sheets in Black and Red (optional)

 - The PDF printable sheet from my Resource Library

 If you will be cutting these hearts by hand, head down to the bottom of this post to get access to my Free Resource Library.
 Download the file for this project and print out the PDF inside with all the hearts on it.
 Be sure to keep your printer settings standard (no resizing before printing).
 Then skip down to STEP 7 to get directions on how continue to project from there.

 STEP 1 – Download Free SVG

 Download the SVG cut file for the heart charms from my Resource Library.
-You can get the password to my Resource Library from a link at the bottom of this post.
+It’s Design #122.
+You can get the password to my Resource Library by filling out the form below.